A History Of Rabbit’s Motel

 Wendell Scott

-Southside was a mixed district of businesses ranging from funeral homes and drive-in diners, and was an entertainment hub of hotels and bar-clubs frequented by chitlin’ circuit groups as well as supporting a robust local music scene of Black bands that created many local standouts.
+Southside was a mix of businesses ranging from funeral homes and drive-in diners, and held an entertainment hub of hotels and bar-clubs frequented by chitlin’ circuit touring groups as well as the thriving local music scene of Black musicians and bands.

-Municipal neglect to these communities allowed widespread blight.
-The practices of Urban Renewal upended these historic communities over a period of 30 years.
+Municipal neglect to these communities allowed widespread blight, which created the The practices of Urban Renewal upended these historic communities over a period of 30 years.
 Entire neighborhoods were removed, roads were redrawn.
 Communities and their sense of belonging and connection were dismantled.
-In just the East Riverside area alone, “we lost more than 1,100 homes, six beauty parlors, five barber shops, five filling stations, fourteen grocery stores, three laundromats, eight apartment houses, seven churches, three shoe shops, two cabinet shops, two auto body shops, one hotel, five funeral homes, one hospital, and three doctor’s offices.”
+In just the East Riverside area alone: “we lost more than 1,100 homes, six beauty parlors, five barber shops, five filling stations, fourteen grocery stores, three laundromats, eight apartment houses, seven churches, three shoe shops, two cabinet shops, two auto body shops, one hotel, five funeral homes, one hospital, and three doctor’s offices.”
 (Reverend Wesley Grant)